Kumismar/ipk_project_1/README.md

 Please note that the code doesn't work without the server (but you can make your own if you're brave enough).

-If you want to run tests, compilethe project with `make`, compile test files with `make test` and run it with `make runtest` (all of them in project root); dont't forget to `make clean` so you won't leave a mess.
+If you want to run tests, compile the project with `make`, compile test files with `make test` and run it with `make runtest` (all of them in project root); dont't forget to `make clean` so you won't leave a mess.

 Final evaluation: 16/20; mostly documentation and bibliography issues (you don't have to search for it in this repo, it's not here).